tensara/tensara-cli/README.md

 # CLI for Tensara submissions (Beta)

 Currently in beta.
 Allow users to practice Tensara problems from the comfort of their own IDE.
+CLI submissions do not show up on the leaderboard currently.
+Actively working on this, expect updates in 2 weeks!

 ## Install
 For Linux/Mac: